UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 To get offer for the inward travel, the API consumer will have to provide:

-- The id of the outward `tripCollectionID` (allows knowing the context in which the outward offers are made)
+- The id of the outward `tripCollectionId` (allows knowing the context in which the outward offers are made)

 - Depending on the targeted fare provider, the `offerTag` for the selected